dmccreary/micropython-clocks-and-watches/docs/about.md

 ## Engineered for User Experience

-Geat STEM projects don't just fall off a shelf into our laps.
+Great STEM projects don't just fall off a shelf into our laps.
 They need to be designed and tested carefully using the same agile processes that we use in software development.
 [User Experience](https://en.wikipedia.org/wiki/User_experience) (UX) professionals need to help us observe our students using and learning from our lessons.

 ## In Conclusion